Neo Yokio: Production

 Neo Yokio was originally announced, without a title, at Production I.G.'s panel at Anime Expo in 2015.
 The series was originally intended to run as part of Fox's Animation Domination High-Def late night block, which had just transitioned from the Fox network to sister cable network FXX earlier that year.
 No further details about the series were announced in the months following, and Animation Domination High-Def ceased operations in 2016.

 While the writing and post-production were done in the United States, the character design, pre-production and storyboards were created in Japan and much of the animation was carried out in South Korea.

-Moved to Netflix

 On September 7, 2017, Netflix announced they had acquired the unaired Neo Yokio series to stream on their service, labeling it as a Netflix Original Series.